 Woodside’s community grievance framework provides for the prompt and respectful receipt, investigation of and response to complaints from communities or individuals affected by our activities.

 Our community grievance mechanism in Senegal is available in English and French has been adapted to enable community members to contact us directly or through another third party.
 Our community grievance mechanism in Myanmar is available in English and Myanmar languages.

 When a grievance is raised under the community grievance mechanism, we will acknowledge the receipt of the grievance with the complainant within two business days.
 We will endeavour to respond to the complainant with a proposed resolution within five to ten business days.
 If the complainant accepts the proposed resolution, the agreed actions will be implemented.
-If the Corporate Affairs Advisor and the complainant are unable to agree on a resolution, the case may be escalated to the Vice President Corporate Affairs for review and final decision.
+If we are unable to agree on a resolution with the complainant, the case may be escalated for review and final decision.

 Community grievances can be raised with Woodside through a variety of channels, including:

 - The online form on this webpage

 - Telephone or hard copy letter to Woodside’s head office or regional offices

 - Email via [email protected]